Turbo-BASIC XL: Performance

 The most notable feature of Turbo-Basic was its dramatically improved speed; an unmodified Atari BASIC program loaded into Turbo-Basic would normally run three to five times faster, and the speed advantage improved as the program size grew.
+It also had a compiler that increased the speed of listings by a factor of 15 to 20.
 This was due largely to a series of improvements on well-known problems in the original Atari BASIC code.

 In most BASICs, GOTO was handled by reading the associated line number and then searching through the program for that line of code.
 In MS-derived BASICs the line numbers were stored as 16-bit integers and numeric constants in the code in their original ASCII format.
-When a line like GOTO 1000 was encountered, the interpreter would use special code to convert the "1000" into 16-bit format and then search for it.
+When a line like GOTO 1000 was encountered, the interpreter would use special code to convert the four ASCII characters "1000" into 16-bit integer format and then search for it.
 Atari BASIC worked differently, converting all numeric constants to a 6-byte floating-point format when the line was entered.
 This meant the "1000" was no longer in ASCII format and had to be converted from floating-point to integer format.
 The code for doing so was not well optimized and could take over 2 ms (average 1-1.5 ms).

 FOR...NEXT loops are another common construct in BASIC programs.
 In most BASICs, when the FOR portion was encountered at runtime, its memory location in the source code was pushed onto a call stack so it could easily return to that location when the associated NEXT was encountered.
 For unknown reasons, Atari BASIC pushed the line number of the FOR onto the stack and then looked through the entire code for that line when it encountered the NEXT.
 For programs that did significant looping, which is often the case in BASIC, this could cause a dramatic performance hit.